Desiderio25/mslearn-copilotstudio/Instructions/Labs/01-create-agents.md

 - How to create an agent using natural language
 - How agent instructions influence generative behavior
 - How Generative AI answers use configured knowledge sources
-- How to publish an agent to Microsoft Teams
+- How to publish an agent to the Demo website

 ## High-level lab steps